Washington, DC

 Scope/Solutions

-Replacing even a portion of the roof structure would have been unacceptably disruptive to hospital operations.
+Replacing any portion of the roof structure would have been unacceptably disruptive to hospital operations.
 During our initial study, we determined the existing framing could be strengthened to support the new rooftop garden loads, which exceed 400 psf in some areas, making the project feasible.
 Highlights of our investigation and design include:

 - Helped expedite the project schedule by preparing a roof loading plan, which allowed the hospital to secure a permit and begin structural strengthening in advance of receiving a completed landscape design